Therapy for anxious minds and overloaded hearts.

 My work is grounded in cognitive behavioral therapy (CBT), mindfulness practice, and somatic therapy, which can each help you gain insight about why things feel the way they do while also building practical, lasting tools for change.

-The goal is not just symptom relief – it’s to help you live your life so that your heart and mind no longer feel at odds with one another.
+The goal is not just symptom relief – it’s to help you live your life so that your heart and mind don’t feel at odds with each other.

 More clarity.
 More choice.
 More room to breathe.